 The science TEKS (Texas Essential Knowledge and Skills) recommend that students spend 60-80% of their time in lab and field activities.
-Our programs utilize the natural world to supply these first-hand experience for students.
-Our field trips vary in length from a half-day to two-days.
+Our programs utilize the natural world to supply these first-hand experiences for students.
+Our field trips vary in length from a half-day to two days.
 Groups participating in two-day field trips have the option of staying overnight in our bunkhouse.
 Our educators work closely with teachers to specifically design each educational program to meet the needs of the group.
-If you would like more information on our K-12 program, or to setup a visit, fill out the form at the bottom of the page!
+If you would like more information on our K-12 program, or to set up a visit, fill out the form at the bottom of the page!

 If coming out to the refuge for a field trip is not an option, we can come to you!
 For more information on our Outreach program, go to our Outreach page here.

 Our programs utilize hands-on, field-based activities focused on

 South Texas ecology . management and natural history of native plants and animals . contemporary conservation issues